 Configuration and tuning for the components in the orchestrator happen in various files.

-pe-orchestration-services: The underlying service for the Puppet orchestrator and the PCP broker.
+pe-orchestration-services: The underlying service for the Puppet orchestrator.
 The main configuration file is

 Additional configuration for large infrastructures may include tuning the pe-orchestration-services JVM heap size, increasing the limit on open file descriptors for pe-orchestration-services, and tuning ARP tables.